-We are very clear about what we want the MPA to achieve, but have the humility to acknowledge that we will need to adapt our management as and when further information becomes available.
-We will be continually checking that there are no new or growing threats to our marine ecosystems and that the management actions we are taking to tackle the existing threats are working.
+We are very clear about what we want the MPA to achieve, but have the humility to acknowledge we aren't certain of the best way to get there.
+That is why we need to be continually checking that there are no new or growing threats to our marine ecosystems and that the management actions we are taking to tackle the existing threats are working.